Procurement and Acquisitions Management

-Whether you're coordinating a supply shipment to troops or purchasing the correct amount of raw materials to prevent a plant shut-down, knowledge and experience in purchasing, sales, supply chains, inventory and distribution is critical.
-Webster's master's degree in Procurement and Acquisitions Management enables you to effectively apply important terminology, facts, concepts, principles, analytic techniques, and theories used in the field of procurement and acquisitions management when analyzing complex factual situations.
+When coordinating a supply shipment to troops or purchasing the correct amount of raw materials to prevent a plant shut-down, knowledge and experience in purchasing, sales, supply chains, inventory and distribution is critical.
+At Webster University, the master's degree in Procurement and Acquisitions Management enables students to effectively apply important procurement principles and analyze complex management situations.

-Classes also cover the competitive and financial environment related to price proposals utilizing the techniques of cost and price analysis, life-cycle costing, and investment returns.
-You'll also study physical distribution management, including warehouse management and layout, transportation, and customer service.
+The graduate program in procurement and acquisitions management encourages students to examine the legal framework for acquisition contracts and translate needs assessments into operating methodologies.
+Classes also cover the competitive and financial environment related to price proposals utilizing the techniques of cost and price analysis and investment returns.
+Procurement management professionals find value in the program's focus on physical distribution management, warehouse management and layout, transportation and customer service.

 Points of Distinction